SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_button_baremetal/readme.md

 The project uses BTN0 by default.
 To change the button to BTN1, follow the below steps:

-1. Add btn1 instance by traversing to the below path and select "Add New Instances" :
+1. Add btn1 instance by traversing to the below path and select "Add New Instances":
     "Software Components -> WiSeConnect 3 SDK -> Device -> Si91x -> MCU -> Drivers -> BUTTON"

    ![Figure: Adding Button Instance](resources/readme/image600d.png)